Azure/portaldocs/portal-sdk/generated/top-ap-cli.md

 <a name="cli-overview-overriding-the-behavior-of-existing-commands"></a>
 ## Overriding the behavior of existing commands
 There are two ways to override and existing command within the cli.
-This can be useful to teams that have very specific requirements that the configurability of the existing command aguments and apCliConfig.json do not allow you to control. note if you think your scenario should be supported reach out to us to discuss adding support.
+This can be useful to teams that have very specific requirements that the configurability of the existing command arguments and apCliConfig.json do not allow you to control. note if you think your scenario should be supported reach out to us to discuss adding support.

 To override an existing either of the following approaches can be used:

-1. define the command within the scripts object of the package.json in the current working directory. e.g to override restore deinfe `"restore": "echo my restore"`. when you run `ap restore` it will now outut my estore rather then using the CLIs implementation.
+1. define the command within the scripts object of the package.json in the current working directory. e.g to override restore define `"restore": "echo my restore"`. when you run `ap restore` it will now output my estore rather then using the CLIs implementation.
 For more involved cases that cant be expressed in package.json see the following approach.

 1. In the section above foobar.ts was added to extend the cli.
 This approach can also be used to override and existing command.
 Simply ensure the filename, class name and command property all express the same name of the command you wish to override.

 <a name="cli-overview-telemetry"></a>
 ## Telemetry
 Telemetry is collected to help improve ap and the extension developer experience.
-Writing remote telemetry can be disabled by setting `disableRemoteTelemetry` to true in apCliConfig.json AND apCliConfig.json exists in the current directory that ap is run within or any parent directory between where ap is run and the root of the drive drive. i.e it will find-up from the process.cwd().
+Writing remote telemetry can be disabled by setting `disableRemoteTelemetry` to true in apCliConfig.json AND apCliConfig.json exists in the current directory that ap is run within or any parent directory between where ap is run and the root of the drive. i.e it will find-up from the process.cwd().

 <a name="cli-overview-contributions-and-feedback"></a>
 ## Contributions and feedback